-Objectives: Leverage private or other public funds to create additional housing opportunities
+Leverage private or other public funds to create additional housing opportunities

-- In cooperation with the City of Arlington, rehabilitated 65 housing units for low to moderate income households for program year ending 06/2018, improving the living conditions for each assisted household through the Housing Rehabilitation Program (HRP). - Applied for funding through the Texas Department of Housing and Community Affairs (TDHCA) for the Amy Young Barrier Removal Program (AYBRP) to assist households with persons with disabilities, making their homes more accessible; for program year ending 6/2018, the first year, completed 3 homes. - Assisted repairs of 1 home through the City of Arlington's Code Compliance Home Program. - Facilitated City Council support of tax credit developments to increase the supply of affordable housing for both seniors and working families. - With the Arlington Housing Finance Corporation, closed a 74 unit senior housing development which is expected to open in the summer for 2019.
+- During FY2019, in cooperation with the City of Arlington, the AHA rehabilitated 45 housing units for low to moderate income households, improving the living conditions for each assisted household through the Housing Rehabilitation Program (HRP) - Applied for funding through the Texas Department of Housing and Community Affairs (TDHCA) for the Amy Young Barrier Removal Program (AYBRP) to assist households with persons with disabilities, making their homes more accessible; Completed 4 homes. - Assisted repairs of 3 homes through the City of Arlington's Code Compliance Home Program. - Facilitated City Council support of tax credit developments to increase the supply of affordable housing for both seniors and working families, resulting in 2 new properties and approximately 290 new units in FY19. - With the Arlington Housing Finance Corporation, partnered with a developer to remodel housing developments, resulting in 350 additional affordable units.

-Goal: Improve the quality of assisted housing
+2. Goal: Improve the quality of assisted housing

+Objectives:

-Objectives: Improve voucher management: (SEMAP score)
+Improve voucher management: (SEMAP score)

-Maintained HUD High Performer status and are closely monitoring Small Area Fair Market Rents to facilitate families' ability to move to areas of greater opportunity and achieve SEMAP points for de-concentration.
+- Maintained HUD High Performer status and closely monitored Small Area Fair Market Rents to facilitate families' ability to move to areas of greater opportunity and achieve SEMAP points for de-concentration. - FY2019 SEMAP received bonus points for De-Concentration.

-Objective: Increase customer satisfaction
+Increase customer satisfaction